 Step 4.
-Set your saddle height.
+Set saddle height.

-- A. To set saddle height, first verify the dropper seatpost is fully extended. - B. Loosen the seat collar and pull the seatpost out to expose the minimum insertion line.
-The seatpost needs to be inserted into the frame beyond this line. - C. Raise the saddle to roughly the point of your hip. - D. To tighten the seatpost quick release, tighten the adjusting nut until the lever is hard enough to close that it leaves a mark, or imprint on the palm of your hand. - E. When riding, you should have a slight bend in your knee when the pedal is at the bottom of its rotation.
+- A. To set saddle height, first verify the dropper seatpost is fully extended. - B. Loosen the seat collar and raise the saddle to roughly the point of your hip. - C. Align the saddle with the frame and hand tighten the seat collar. - D. Tighten the seatpost collar to the torque value indicated on the collar.
+When riding, you should have a slight bend in your knee when the pedal is at the bottom of its rotation.